arnavkundu/MLEngineerNanoDegree-Capstone/README.md

 **Number of Instances:** 12684

 **Class:**
 Acceptance feature is used as a class.
 There are 2 classes in total.
 These are 0 and 1.
+Performing some EDA we see that the target class is a balanced one.

 **Attribute Information:**